Charles Alverson

 Charles Elgin Alverson (October 13, 1935 – January 19, 2020) was an American novelist, editor and screenwriter who sometimes used the byline Chuck Alverson.
-He co-scripted the film Jabberwocky (1977).
+He co-scripted the 1977 film Jabberwocky.

 Life and career

 Alverson was born in Los Angeles, California.
 He grew up in Los Angeles County, and graduated in 1953 from high school in Redondo Beach.
 After service in the 11th and 82nd Airborne divisions of the U.S. Army, he graduated from San Francisco State College (English, 1960) and Columbia University (Journalism, 1963).